alanmaehara/religious-prosocial-behavior/README.md

 ![](img/results.png)

-In the Model I, the coefficient for the variable AGE is significant and negative.
+In the Model I, the coefficient for the variable AGE is significant and negative (coefficient of -0.63, t-statistic of -3.3).
 In general, proposer offers were higher for younger participants, although 75% of subjects are around 20-25 years old.
 For the variable TOTSCORE, coefficient is positive and significant (p<0.10), which goes on the contrary hand of the results of other laboratories in which there were, in most cases, no significant behavioral differences between religious and non-religious participants.

 Model II shows results considering all DUREL dimensions.
 Again, the coefficient for the variable AGE is significant and negative, in which the reasons were stated above as for the general model.
 No other variable is significant, which suggests that there is no single religiosity dimension that plays a decisive role on more generous offers.
 However, if religiosity is seen as a general score indicator (model I) depicted by TOTSCORE, then it could be possible to infer that participants with higher religiosity might be more willing to offer higher stakes than ones with lower religiosity levels.

-Given the number of participants for this experiment, a non-parametric statistical test was utilized.
+Given the number of participants for this experiment, a non-parametric statistical test (Wilcoxon Rank-Sum Test) was utilized.
 Sample was divided into “religious” and “non-religious” by using a cutoff of 18 points on the variable TOTSCORE.
 Since all proposers come from a Buddhist background, this cutoff number was adapted according to the conventions of the Buddhist practice, such as two-time daily praying sessions (one in the morning, another in the evening), and more than once a month gathering meetings at Buddhist centers.
 Participants who scored below 18 points were allocated in the “non-religious” treatment, whereas participants whose score marked above the cutoff were allocated in the “religious” treatment.

-The raw data of all offers can be found in [Appendix A](#appendix-a-experimental-design-archives).
 For the religious group, it was observed that mean offers are on par with the existent literature.
 On average, proposers offered 4,700 Japanese Yen (JPY) to responders out of 10,000 JPY (around 47% of the total endowment), with 17% of responders rejecting offers.
 It was also observed that 52% of proposers opted for more “fair and charity offers” (terminology referencing to proposers offering more or equal than 50% of the total endowment, in this case x > 5,000), which supports the idea that proposer mean offers would go strictly close to half the initial endowment.
 In the non-religious treatment, mean offers counts for 3,570 JPY (35% of the total endowment), with a rejection rate of 14%.
-Fair and charity offers were fewer than its counterpart treatment, with around 42% of proposers opting for such offers.
+Fair and charity offers were lower than its counterpart treatment, with around 42% of proposers opting for such offers.
 The experimental data is summarized in Table 4.

 ![](img/table4.png)

-For the given sample size, the null hypothesis that there is not a significant change on proposer offers between religious and non-religious treatments was not rejected (U = 73.5, p = 0.38), although more fair offers (X=5,000) and charity offers (5,000 < X ≤ 10,000), were observed in the religious group, which is illustrated in the boxplot in Figure 2.
+For the given sample size, **the null hypothesis that there is not a significant change on proposer offers between religious and non-religious treatments was not rejected (U = 73.5, p = 0.38)**, although more fair offers (X=5,000) and charity offers (5,000 < X ≤ 10,000), were observed in the religious group, which is illustrated in the boxplot in Figure 2.

 ![](img/boxplot.png)
 _Figure 2.
 Proposer offers done by religious and non-religious participants._